KDharma01/Spam-Mail-Prediction/README.md

 # Spam-Mail-Prediction
-When a mail is fetched, it predicts whether the mail is spam.
+When a mail is fetched to the model, it predicts whether the mail is spam.